iExecBlockchainComputing/documentation/for-workers/manage-a-pool-of-workers.md

 ## Remove an order from iExec Marketplace

-List the published orders for your app.
+List the published orders for your workerpool.

 ```bash
 iexec orderbook workerpool <your workerpool address>